“Who, when He was reviled, did not revile in return; when He suffered, He did not threaten, but committed Himself to Him who judges righteously.”

 but committed Himself

 Jesus did not come to his own defense.
 He let the Father defend him.
 Jesus refused to defend himself against the kangaroo court of chief priests who stacked the case against him.
 He reserved his defense for the Father to handle.
 Jesus knew that the Father would vindicate him.
-One day we will stand before God.
-That will be our true judgment.
+One day we will stand before God perfect.
+That will be our proper judgment.

 to Him who judges righteously